 Putting seat belts in school buses is impractical due to budget constraints and contentious because authorities disagree on the best design for these restraints.

-There is no assurance that children would utilize seat belts, even if installed, or that they would use them correctly because of how much they move about.
-Given that they need to keep their eyes on the road at all times, bus drivers cannot be responsible for monitoring passengers’ use of safety belts.
+There is no assurance that children would utilize seat belts, even if installed, or use them correctly because of how much they move about.
+Since they must keep their eyes on the road at all times, bus drivers cannot be responsible for monitoring passengers’ use of safety belts.

 Most states have decided that the added cost of installing seat belts in school buses isn’t worth it because, according to experts, using them in school buses doesn’t improve safety much.
 The associated costs are also not trivial.
-Seat belts for all school buses may cost each state well over $100 million, according to estimates.
+According to estimates, seat belts for all school buses may cost each state well over $100 million.

 5. Safety belt would restrict bus capacity